R-W-Jones/DigitalGarden/src/site/notes/Main Hub - EV Connectivity's.md

 Don't forget to explore how we got to where we are today through our short [[Timeline/Hub - The Evolution of EVs\|Hub - The Evolution of EVs]] narrative.

+## Gallery

+Take a look at the multimedia gallery in [[Images\|Images]], containing an array of photos which display how connectivity is all around us in many ways.